roryfitz/portfolio/Project_1.md

 all_data = all_data[all_data.block != 'practice']
 ```

-I then added the condition information to the dataframe.
+Next, I added the condition information to the dataframe.

 ```python
 # first we create a set of conditions — the different possible mappings